 The discussion should take place face to face and you should be careful not to discuss other individuals in a way that can identify them.

-We have provided a form which you must use to record your reflective discussion.
+We have provided a reflective discussion form which you must use to record your reflective discussion.
 Although you are not required to submit this form to the NMC at any point, you should keep it safe as part of your records.
 You may choose to store the completed reflective discussion form in either paper or electronic format.
 Please make sure you respect the fact that this form contains personal data about your reflective discussion partner, and that you uphold your obligations in relation to confidentiality and data protection.
-You can familiarise yourself with your obligations in our guidance on non-identifiable information, see page 40 of How to revalidate with the NMC.
+You can familiarise yourself with your obligations in our guidance on non-identifiable information, see page 15 of How to revalidate with the NMC.